 Now, he’s closing out 2021 as the winner of the Accountability Music Awards!
 He’s following in the footsteps of previous winners, like Lagos-based musician and 2019 winner Chioma “Cill” Ogbonna, as his music continues to further the fight against corruption in Africa.

 Watch the 2021 Awards Ceremony

 The Accountability Music Awards celebrate musicians who are using their music to support transparency and accountability around the world.
 We all love great songs, but what’s better than listening in and also knowing you are supporting artists who are changing their countries for the better?

 We care about this because transparency and accountability really matter.
-When money meant for health clinics go missing, or drugs meant for patients are stolen, people die.
+When money meant for health clinics goes missing, or drugs meant for patients are stolen, people die.
 When funds allocated for education go astray or are mismanaged, children cannot learn.
-This is devastating because it perpetuates suffering, poverty, and inequality.
-That’s why we support and celebrate singers, musicians, DJs and producers that are using their voices and music to raise awareness about these types of problems.
+This perpetuates suffering, poverty, and inequality.
+That’s why we support and celebrate singers, musicians, DJs and producers who are using their voices and music to raise awareness about these types of problems.

 The Accountability Music Awards is a joint project of Accountability Lab, the African Union and ONE.